News

 What are the Eligibility Requirements for GMC Registration?

 All applicants are required to provide evidence in several key areas.
-Firstly, proficiency in the English language is a prerequisite.
+Proficiency in the English language is a prerequisite.

 All applicants must submit results from either the IELTS Academic/IELTS Academic UKVI (with a minimum score of 7.5, no less than 7.0 in each module) or the OET - Medicine version, with at least a B grade in all modules.

-Secondly, applicants must demonstrate their fitness to practice, which encompasses factors such as health conditions, cautions and convictions, penalty notices, actions taken by medical schools or employers, and instances of clinical negligence.
+Secondly, applicants must demonstrate their fitness to practice, encompassing factors such as health conditions, cautions and convictions, penalty notices, actions taken by medical schools or employers, and clinical negligence.

 However, those who do not meet these criteria, like foreign graduates, must undergo verification.